RasaHQ/rasa/saras/e2e/data/step1_get_started_e2e.md

 <U> give me a recommendation
     <B> Which (human) language is your assistant in?
 <U> I wrote it in [english](language)
     <B> If your training data is in English, a good starting point is this [recommended pipeline](https://rasa.com/docs/rasa/nlu/choosing-a-pipeline/#the-short-answer), which uses both pretrained and supervised embeddings.
-Is there anything else I can help you with?
+    <B> Is there anything else I can help you with?
 ## not new to rasa + nlu + intent + tool recommendation
 <U> Help me get started
     <B> To determine how I can help you best, I'm going to ask you a few questions.
 Let's go.
 Are you new to Rasa?
 <U> No.
     - slot{"onboarding": false}
-    <B> Ok, which product would you like to know more about?
-Rasa Open Source or Rasa X?
+    <B> Would you like to know more about Rasa Open Source or Rasa X?
 <U> More about [NLU](product)
     <B> Anything in particular you'd like to know about, e.g. intent classification or entity recognition?
 <U> About [intent classificaton](nlu_part)